ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 and make sure there is no default gateway rule (no rule with 0.0.0.0 as the destination).
 If your routing table looks good, you can continue!

-Remember to repeat this step on all of the hosts in the topology.
+Remember to repeat this step on four hosts in your topology: romeo, juliet, hamlet, and ophelia.

 **IMPORTANT NOTE**: As a result of the steps above, you may get the following error message whenever you use `sudo` for the remainder of this lab exercise: